Minification (programming): History

 In 2001 Douglas Crockford introduced JSMin, which removed comments and whitespace from JavaScript code.
 It was followed by YUI Compressor in 2007.
 In 2009, Google opened up its Closure toolkit, including Closure Compiler which contained a source mapping feature together with a Firefox extension called Closure Inspector.
 In 2010, Mihai Bazon introduced UglifyJS, which was superseded by UglifyJS2 in 2012; the rewrite was to allow for source map support.
 From 2017, Alex Lam took over maintenance and development of UglifyJS2, replacing it with UglifyJS3 which unified the CLI with the API.
 In 2018, Terser has been forked from uglify-es and has gained momentum since; in 2020 it outstripped UglifyJS when measured in daily downloads.
+Since late 2018, Terser has recommended the bundler RollupJS.

 Source mapping

 A source map is a file format that allows software tools for JavaScript to display different code to a user than the code actually executed by the computer.
 For example, to aid in debugging of minified code, by "mapping" this code to the original unminified source code instead.

 The original format was created by Joseph Schorr as part of the Closure Inspector minification project.
 Version 2 and 3 of the format reduced the size of the map files considerably.
+In 2024, source maps were standardized by Ecma International's TC39 technical committee as ECMA-426.